 For us, the two highlights of the visit were the St. Vitus Cathedral and the more intimate St. George’s Basilica.
 St. Vitus Cathedral may very well be my favorite cathedral in all of Europe.
 It has beautiful Art Nouveau stained glass windows and an eclectic architectural style – from a simple carved wooden crucifix to the ornate, over-the-top tomb of St. John of Nepomuk made of over two tons of silver supported by angels (not so much our style).

 In stark contrast to St. Vitus Cathedral, the smaller St. George’s Basilica is understated, with simpler construction and decoration than its neighbor, which may have something to do with the fact that it’s also a convent.
 In the warmer months, St. George’s hosts concerts, and we have to imagine this would be a great venue for them.
-(For more on concerts on Prague, see our post: Is a Concert in Prague Worth It?)

 The buildings on the castle grounds aren’t just religious.
 Vladislav’s Hall in the Old Royal Palace was the site of coronations and important government events for hundreds of years.
 Today you can see the large petal pattern on the ceiling for ornamentation.
 Leaving Vladislav’s Hall, you descend the Rider’s Staircase – a ramp built to allow knights to enter the hall on horseback.